tamilzh2018/kode-kloud-test/Linux.md

  **save the document**
 sudo systemctl start postfix
 # Q16 Install and Configure HaProxy LBR
+There is a static website running in Stratos Datacenter.
+They have already configured the app servers and code is already deployed there.
+To make it work properly, they need to configure LBR server.
+There are number of options for that, but team has decided to go with HAproxy.
+FYI, apache is running on port 8084 on all app servers.
+Complete this task as per below details.

+a.
+Install and configure HAproxy on LBR server using yum only and make sure all app servers are added to HAproxy load balancer.
+HAproxy must serve on default http port (Note: Please do not remove stats socket /var/lib/haproxy/stats entry from haproxy default config.).

+b.
+Once done, you can access the website using StaticApp button on the top bar.
+Ans:
+To complete the HAProxy setup on the LBR server as described, follow these steps:

+### 🛠️ Step A: Install and Configure HAProxy
+#### 1. **Install HAProxy using `yum`**

+sudo yum install haproxy -y

+#### 2. **Edit HAProxy Configuration**
+Open the HAProxy configuration file:

+sudo vi /etc/haproxy/haproxy.cfg

+Make sure the default `stats socket` line is **not removed**:

+stats socket /var/lib/haproxy/stats

+Then, update the configuration to include your app servers.
+Here's an example assuming three app servers (`app1`, `app2`, `app3`) running Apache on port `8084`:
+1. Update the frontend to listen on port 80 Change:frontend main bind *:5000
+ To:
+frontend http_front
+    bind *:80
+    default_backend http_back
+2. Update backend app server ports to 8084
+Change:
+backend app
+    balance     roundrobin
+    server  app1 127.0.0.1:5001 check
+    server  app2 127.0.0.1:5002 check
+    server  app3 127.0.0.1:5003 check
+    server  app4 127.0.0.1:5004 check
+To:

+backend http_back
+    balance roundrobin
+    server stapp01 172.16.238.10:8084 check
+    server stapp02 172.16.238.11:8084 check
+    server stapp03 172.16.238.12:8084 check

+Replace the IPs (`172.16.238.10`, etc.) with the actual IP addresses of your app servers.

+#### 3. **Enable and Start HAProxy**

+sudo systemctl enable haproxy
+sudo systemctl start haproxy

+### ✅ Step B: Verify Access

+Once HAProxy is running and properly configured, click the **StaticApp** button on the top bar to verify that the static website is accessible through the load balancer.

 # Q17 Haproxy LBR Troubleshooting
+xFusionCorp Industries has an application running on Nautlitus infrastructure in Stratos Datacenter.
+The monitoring tool recognised that there is an issue with the haproxy service on LBR server.
+That needs to fixed to make the application work properly.

+Troubleshoot and fix the issue, and make sure haproxy service is running on Nautilus LBR server.
+Once fixed, make sure you are able to access the website using StaticApp button on the top bar.
+Ans:

+To troubleshoot and fix the HAProxy service issue on the Nautilus LBR server, follow these steps:

+### 🛠️ Step-by-Step Troubleshooting Guide

+#### 1. **Access the LBR Server**
+Log into the Nautilus LBR server using SSH:

+ssh tony@lbr.stratos.xfusioncorp.com

+Use the appropriate credentials provided by your infrastructure team.

+#### 2. **Check HAProxy Service Status**
+Run:

+sudo systemctl status haproxy

+This will show whether the service is active, inactive, or failed.

+#### 3. **Inspect Logs for Errors**
+Check HAProxy logs for clues:

+sudo journalctl -u haproxy

+Or:

+sudo tail -n 50 /var/log/haproxy.log

+Look for configuration errors or port binding issues.

+#### 4. **Validate HAProxy Configuration**
+Run a syntax check:

+sudo haproxy -c -f /etc/haproxy/haproxy.cfg

+If there are errors, edit the config file:

+sudo vi /etc/haproxy/haproxy.cfg

+Ensure the frontend and backend sections are correctly defined and pointing to the right application servers.

+#### 5. **Restart HAProxy**
+Once the configuration is fixed:

+sudo systemctl restart haproxy

+Then verify it's running:

+sudo systemctl status haproxy

 # Q18 MariaDB Troubleshooting
 # Q19 Linux  Scripts
 # Q20 Add Response Headers in Apache